What Are Pro-forms?

 The doctor said I have had too much bread in the last two years, so now I am just allowed to have a

 'Demonstratives' can be used as pro-forms to refer to a clause, phrase, or word.
 But usually, they are used as a substitute for a clause.
 Here are the examples:

 You are too kind and

-Sometimes when we want to approve that a clause is correct for us as well, we use 'either' and 'too'.
+Sometimes when we want to show that a clause applies to us as well, we use 'either' or 'too'.
 'Either' is used to say a negative clause is true for someone and 'too' is used to confirm an affirmative clause.

 I think he was a good person,

-Pro-adverbs are used as an alternative for an adverb phrase or word or even a clause.
+Pro-adverbs are used as an alternative for an adverb phrase, a word, or even a clause.
 Let us take a look at the examples: